Package org.ek9lang.compiler.phase5

 prop1 as String?

-In such cases the EK9 compiler will mandate that the EK9 developer create all necessary coded constructors, it will not mandate that that 'prop1' is then initialised - it will leave that to the Ek9 developer to 'take the risk' and understand what may or may not go wrong in their code.
+In such cases the EK9 compiler will mandate that the EK9 developer create all necessary coded constructors, it will not mandate that 'prop1' is then initialised - it will leave that to the Ek9 developer to 'take the risk' and understand what may or may not go wrong in their code.

 Ideally, all properties and variables are always declared in initialised form (even if the value is 'un-set').
 But this cannot always be mandated, so the EK9 compiler has some tolerance for these uninitialised variables.